15 Letterhead Examples With Logos to Inspire Yours

 Image Source

-What we like: Who says your logo needs to go at the top of the page?
+What I like: Who says your logo needs to go at the top of the page?
 By placing your logo in the bottom corner instead, it can feel like signing off on your message with your distinct branding.

-This choice seems simple in concept, but the majority of companies stick to the standard letterhead format, so repositioning your branding like this can leave a different, more lasting impression.
+I know this choice seems simple in concept, but the majority of companies stick to the standard letterhead format, so repositioning your branding like this can leave a different, more lasting impression.

 10. Go off-center.

-letterhead examples with logos: off-center example
+letterhead examples

 Image Source